cesar-rocha/10-lesson/README.md

 people with various sexual orientations, the elderly, the physically challenged, the economically disadvantaged, and others.

+The most important step is to stop thinking in terms of a *deficit model*, i.e., to stop thinking that the members of marginalized groups lack something and are therefore responsible for not getting ahead.
+Believing that puts the burden on people who already have to work harder because of the inequities they face, and (not coincidentally) gives those who benefit from the current arrangements an excuse not to look at themselves too closely.

 One axis of inclusive lesson design is physical: provide descriptive text for images and videos to help the visually challenged, closed captions for videos to help those with hearing challenges, and so on.